 Taste fish cooked in traditional clay ovens, a dining concept specific to Djibouti and the region.

-Experience the energy and diverse food stalls at the main market for local ingredients and snacks.
+Experience the energy and a range of cuisine stalls at the main market for local ingredients and snacks.

 Visit small bakeries for freshly baked lahooh (sourdough flatbread) and other traditional breads.